 Some possible alternative medications are explained below.

-Anti-androgens are medications that suppress androgens, which means they prevent androgens from working which prevents excess hair growth.
+Anti-androgens are medications that suppress androgens.
+This means they prevent androgens from working, which prevents excess hair growth.
 Possible types of anti-androgens include:

 - cyproterone acetate

 Some of these may be prescribed in combination with contraceptive pills (see above).